BlairCurrey/peggle-clone/README.md

 - [ ] dependency injection? basically anywhere i am importing and then running something could have those things passed in. maybe make a super simple container (all singleton?)
 - [x] move image,audio from util to config
 - [ ] deploy to github pages?
+- [ ] make new class for the Ball aimer?
 - [ ] make the spawnBall and collision handler part of the Ball class?
-- [ ] make new class for the Ball aimer?
+Peg?
+Pegs?
+- [ ] refactor away from setData/getData on Peg class and groups on Pegs class.
+Should make these properties of the class.
+Group is used to register the pegs with the handler but I can just as easily register each peg in the Peg constructor.
+  - maye be closely related to the collision refactor. should that be on the Ball?
+Peg?
+Pegs?
+Not sure...
 - [x] update packages

 ## alpha features